Varun180201/Varun180201/README.md

 <h1>Technical Skills 🛠</h1>

-I am learning Web development and knowing HTML, CSS & Javascript.
-Besides that, I am also learning C++ and also have good knowledge of C Language.
+I am learning Web development and know HTML, CSS & Javascript.
+Besides that, I am also learning C++ and also have good knowledge of the C Language.
 I also know how to use PhotoShop, Illustrator for designing, and Vs-Code for doing contributions on Github and also learning git.

 <p align="center">
 <img alt="C" src="https://img.shields.io/badge/c-%2300599C.svg?&style=for-the-badge&logo=c&logoColor=white" />